-Definitions which come into being through the operation of the law and which do not result from the clear intent or decision of a settlor to create a trust or similar legal arrangements (e.g. constructive trust).
-Please refer to the IN to Recommendation 32.
-Please refer to the IN to Recommendation 32.
-Financial group means a group that consists of a parent company or of any other type of legal person exercising control and coordinating functions over the rest of the group for the application of group supervision under the Core Principles, together with branches and/or subsidiaries that are subject to AML/CFT policies and procedures at the group level.
-Financial institutions means any natural or legal person who conducts as a business one or more of the following activities or operations for or on behalf of a customer: Acceptance of deposits and other repayable funds from the public.56 Lending.57 Financial leasing.58 Money or value transfer services.59 Issuing and managing means of payment (e.g. credit and debit cards, cheques, traveller's cheques, money orders and bankers' drafts, electronic money).
-Financial guarantees and commitments.
-Trading in: (a) money market instruments (cheques, bills, certificates of deposit, derivatives etc.); (b) foreign exchange; (c) exchange, interest rate and index instruments; (d) transferable securities; (e) commodity futures trading.
+Terms Definitions person or entity and the public communication of that determination; Security Council resolution 1718 (2006) and any future successor resolutions; Security Council resolution 2231 (2015) and any future successor resolutions; and any future Security Council resolutions which impose targeted financial sanctions in the context of the financing of proliferation of weapons of mass destruction.
+As far as Security Council resolution 2231 (2015) and any future successor resolutions are concerned, references to "designations" apply equally to "listing".
+Domestic Wire Transfer Please refer to the IN to Recommendation 16.
+Enforceable means Please refer to the Note on the Legal Basis of requirements on Financial Institutions and DNFBPs.
+Ex Parte The term ex parte means proceeding without prior notification and participation of the affected party.
+Express trust Express trust refers to a trust clearly created by the settlor, usually in the form of a document e.g. a written deed of trust.
+They are to be contrasted with trusts which come into being through the operation of the law and which do not result from the clear intent or decision of a settlor to create a trust or similar legal arrangements (e.g. constructive trust).
+False declaration Please refer to the IN to Recommendation 32.
+False disclosure Please refer to the IN to Recommendation 32.
+Financial group Financial group means a group that consists of a parent company or of any other type of legal person exercising control and coordinating functions over the rest of the group for the application of group supervision under the Core Principles, together with branches and/or subsidiaries that are subject to AML/CFT policies and procedures at the group level.
+Financial institutions Financial institutions means any natural or legal person who conducts as a business one or more of the following activities or operations for or on behalf of a customer:

+Terms Definitions 1.
+Acceptance of deposits and other repayable funds from the public.
+63 2.
+Lending.
+64 3.
+Financial leasing.
+65 4.
+Money or value transfer services.
+66 5.
+Issuing and managing means of payment (e.g. credit and debit cards, cheques, traveller's cheques, money orders and bankers' drafts, electronic money).
+6. Financial guarantees and commitments.
+7. Trading in: (a) money market instruments (cheques, bills, certificates of deposit, derivatives etc.); (b) foreign exchange; (c) exchange, interest rate and index instruments; (d) transferable securities; (e) commodity futures trading.
+8. Participation in securities issues and the provision of financial services related to such issues.
+9. Individual and collective portfolio management.
+10. Safekeeping and administration of cash or liquid securities on behalf of other persons.
+11. Otherwise investing, administering or managing funds or money on behalf of other persons.
+12. Underwriting and placement of life insurance and other investment related insurance 67 .
+13. Money and currency changing.
+Foreign counterparts Foreign counterparts refers to foreign competent authorities that exercise similar responsibilities and functions in relation to the cooperation which is sought, even where such foreign competent authorities have a different nature or status (e.g. depending on the country, AML/CFT supervision of certain financial sectors may be performed by a supervisor that also has prudential supervisory responsibilities or by a supervisory unit of the FIU).

-56 This also captures private banking.
+63 This also captures private banking.

-This includes inter alia: consumer credit; mortgage credit; factoring, with or without recourse; and finance of commercial transactions (including forfeiting).
+64 This includes inter alia: consumer credit; mortgage credit; factoring, with or without recourse; and finance of commercial transactions (including forfeiting).

-This does not extend to financial leasing arrangements in relation to consumer products.
+65 This does not extend to financial leasing arrangements in relation to consumer products.